|First Day of Practice:

 Boys Tennis, Softball, Baseball:

 Hunterdon Central offers the convenience of online registration for athletic programs, using Aspen, our Student Information System.
 To complete Athletic Registration, it is necessary for parents/guardians to have a Hunterdon Central Aspen Account.

-	A detailed instruction sheet and a registration video have been created to help you complete Aspen Online Registration.
+A detailed instruction sheet has been created to help you complete Aspen Online Registration.